Stumpers (game show): Main game

-Two rounds were played.
-The object of the game was to solve a "stumper", which was a puzzle consisting of three clues to a person, place, or thing.
-In round one, each member on a team gave clues to their opposing counterpart (contestant gave clues to contestant, celebrity to celebrity).
-The clue-giver was shown the three clue words, but not the answer, and read out the one they thought would be least likely to help their opponent guess the stumper.
+Two rounds were played, with the objective being to solve a “stumper”—a puzzle consisting of three clues referring to a person, place, or thing.
+In the first round, each team member gave clues to their opposing counterpart (contestant to contestant, celebrity to celebrity).
+The clue-giver was shown the three clue words but not the answer, and selected the one they believed would be least helpful in identifying the stumper.

-After each clue was given, the opposing player had five seconds to provide as many guesses as they could.
-If they failed to solve the stumper, the process was repeated with a second clue, then the third if necessary.
-A correct guess awarded 15 points on the first clue, 10 on the second, and 5 on the third.
-If the opposing player could not solve the stumper after the third clue, the clue-giver and their partner could score 15 points with a correct guess.
+After each clue, the opposing player had five seconds to make as many guesses as possible.
+If they failed, a second and then a third clue could be given.
+A correct answer earned 15 points on the first clue, 10 on the second, and 5 on the third.
+If the stumper remained unsolved after all three clues, the clue-giver and their partner could score 15 points by answering it correctly.

-The first round consisted of four stumpers, with each celebrity and contestant giving clues for a different one.
-For the second round, two stumpers were played with all point values doubled, and either member of the receiving team could guess after each clue.
-At the end of two rounds, the higher-scoring team won the game and advanced to the Super Stumpers bonus round.
+The first round featured four stumpers, with each contestant and celebrity providing clues for one.
+In the second round, two stumpers were played with all point values doubled, and either member of the receiving team could respond after each clue.
+The team with the higher score at the end of the two rounds advanced to the Super Stumpers bonus round.

-Ties were broken with one final stumper in which the host read one clue at a time, with anyone from either team able to buzz in.
-A correct guess won the game, while a miss gave the opposing team a chance to guess.
-If no one solved the stumper after the third clue, a new one was played.
+In the event of a tie, a final stumper was used as a tiebreaker.
+The host revealed clues one at a time, and any player could buzz in to answer.
+A correct response won the game, while an incorrect answer allowed the opposing team an opportunity to respond.
+If the stumper remained unsolved after three clues, a new one was introduced.